 United Business Card

-The United℠ Business Card is the easier of the two United Airlines business credit cards to get as it’s for general business travel and has a minimum $5,000 credit limit.
-Its annual fee is $0 for the first year and then $99 for each renewal.
+The United℠ Business Card is the easiest of the United Airlines business credit cards to get as it’s for general business travel and has a minimum $5,000 credit limit.

 Card benefits include:

-- Free first-checked bag for the primary cardholder and 1 companion
+• Free first checked bag for the primary cardholder and one companion

 In contrast, the alternative option is the premium United Club℠ Business Card with a starting $15,000 limit that can be substantially harder to qualify for, even for established businesses.